alysivji/advent-of-code/2021/README.md

 - [ ] write up helpers for Set operations
 - [ ] how to perform a step in function programming
   - do we have to pass a ton of information to the function to keep track?

+### Notes to Improve Future Performance

+- write down all information you know and then test each step separately, if possible
+- have a way to log output at each stage without having to use the debugger

 ## Daily Impressions